davidthings/hdelk/docs/top.md

                     ["SVG.js", "HDElk.svg" ],
                 ]
             },
-            { id: "webpage", highlight:4, type:"HTML", ports: [ "div" ] }
+            { id: "webpage", highlight:4, type:"HTML", ports: [ "<div>" ] }
         ],
-        edges: [ ["diagram","HDElk.layout()"], ["HDElk.svg","webpage.div"] ]
+        edges: [ ["diagram","HDElk.layout()"], ["HDElk.svg","webpage.<div>"] ]
     }

     hdelk.layout( hdelk_graph, "hdelk_diagram" );
 </script>

+- The diagram is described in JSON, and passed to HDElk.layout() along with a `<div>` id.
+- HDElk then calls `transform()` to convert the compact HDElk description into the format Elk.js can use.
+- Elk.js does its magic, adding dimensions and locations to the diagram description and returning this back to HDElk.
+- `HDElk.diagram()` recursively operates on the post-Elk diagram description creating the appearance of the diagram.
+- It calls SVG.JS to help generate the SVG output.
+- HDElk's last act is to insert the SVG into the appropriate host page's `<div>`.

-HDElk uses Elk.js to do layout, and SVG.JS to generate the output.
-The two main functions that do HDElk work are `transform()` and `diagram()` both are short, simple and live in HDElk.
-The idea is that anyone who uses it should just be able to reach into these functions and modify them to their liking.
+The two main functions that do HDElk work are `transform()` and `diagram()` both are short, simple and live in `hdelk.js`.
+There is no language translation step, no bundler or publisher.
+The idea is that anyone who uses the project should just be able to reach into these functions and modify them if they wish.

 ## Future Work